Skip to content

 🎍Thoughts on Papyrus is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases, so if you want to support this site, you can also do so by buying your favourite books through this site.

-The image used in the site header is a fragment of painting Landscape with a Pilgrim [1813] by Karl Friedrich Schinkel.
+The image used in the site header is a fragment of painting The Hunt in the Forest [c.1470] by Paolo Uccello.

 Advertisements